artificialstarlight/ForageSim/README.md

 3. Navigate to ForageSim folder

-4. Move the second ForageSim folder inside the first ForageSim folder to wherever you want
+4. Move the second ForageSim folder (which is located inside the first ForageSim folder) to wherever you want

 5. Navigate to the second ForageSim folder